forSplinter/forSplinter/README.md

 ## Hello there 👋

-Freshly born in the corporate world (just an intern), already discovering that broken pipelines and missing unit tests seem to be core company values.
+Born in the corporate world, already discovering that broken pipelines and missing unit tests seem to be core company values.
 I truly enjoy learning from others, if you need me reach me at rassou.muganga@gmail.com.
-I might just pause the gradient descent of my existence… or finally ship my own See Food app.
+I might just pause my gradient descent or finally ship my own See Food app.

 ## Currently learning

 * How to avoid a segfault
 * Why Python quietly lets you do it anyway
 * The exorcism of the vibe coder
-* The confidence of my model trying to converge
 * To be a wingman
 * Trying to find the GNU woman pages
 * How to stop absorbing knowledge and forgetting it in less than 2 minutes